catseye/Feedmark/README.markdown

 Document "preamble" should be formatted like section "body" (one big string, not list of strings.)

-Speed up canonical HTML5 creation by building a Markdown plugin to do what is currently done by BeautifulSoup.

 Handle redirects (302, 303) better when archiving external links.

 "common" properties on document which all entries within inherit.